zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 {{</tabs>}}

-## Run multiple Ingress Controllers
+## Run multiple NGINX Ingress Controllers

-If you are running multiple Ingress Controller releases in your cluster with enabled custom resources, the releases will share a single version of the CRDs.
-Ensure the Ingress Controller versions match the version of the CRDs.
-When uninstalling a release, ensure that you don’t remove the CRDs until there are no other Ingress Controller releases running in the cluster.
+If you are running NGINX Ingress Controller releases in your cluster with custom resources enabled, the releases will share a single version of the CRDs.

+Ensure the NGINX Ingress Controller versions match the version of the CRDs.
+When uninstalling a release, ensure that you don’t remove the CRDs until there are no other NGINX Ingress Controller releases running in the cluster.

 The [Run multiple NGINX Ingress Controllers]({{< relref "installation/run-multiple-ingress-controllers.md" >}}) topic has more details.